weld-project/weld/api/examples/python/hello_weld/tutorial.md

  self.weldobj = WeldObject(NumpyArrayEncoder(), NumpyArrayDecoder())
  ```

  Let's break this line down.
-We're initializing a new `WeldObject` instance and setting it as a field in our object. `WeldObject` takes two parameters: an _encoder_ class and a _decoder_ class.
-These classes specify how a type in Python maps over to a type in Weld (Weld expects a certain in-memory format for each type).
-The Weld API contains some default encoders and decoders for common types in `weld.encoders`; here, we use the built in NumPy array encoder and decoder classes.
+We are initializing a new `WeldObject` instance and setting it as a field. `WeldObject` takes two parameters: an _encoder_ class and a _decoder_ class.
+These classes specify how a type in Python maps over to a type in Weld (Weld expects a certain in-memory format for each type) and vice versa.
+The Weld API contains some default encoders and decoders for common types in the `weld.encoders` module; here, we use the included NumPy array encoder and decoder classes.
 In a different tutorial we will look at how to write encoders and decoders for custom objects.

  ```python
  name = self.weldobj.update(vector, WeldVec(WeldI32()))